mmurygin/notes/sre/troubleshooting.md

     * Can be used as a training material
 1. Content:
     * What went wrong
+    * What the impact of the issue was
     * How you tracked down the problem
     * How you fixed the problem
     * How to prevent it from happening again.